-Steve Olson who skated for Shorty’s?
-Sick.
+The Steve Olson who skated for Shorty’s?
+Amazing.
 How old were you when you got on Girl and Lakai?

 I got on in 2005 – I was 19.
 But, being 19, I felt like I was kinda old at the time.

 What do you remember about filming for Lakai’s Fully Flared?

 I was stoked, but I didn’t like the way the older guys were acting and stuff – it kinda rubbed me the wrong way.
 Or maybe I wanted to go the other way… I don’t know, I’m a contrarian by nature.